 Justin Gilligan is a photojournalist and marine scientist who has taken photographs and conducted research on some of Australia's most remote coral reef locations, including Lord Howe, Cocos (Keeling), and Christmas Islands.
-Gilligan was the recipient of the 2015 Australian Geographic ANZANG portfolio prize and the 2016 Save Our Seas Foundation's Marine Conservation Photography Grant.
-His work has been honored in a number of prestigious international photography competitions.
+Gilligan was the recipient of the 2017 Australian Geographic Nature Photographer of the Year, the 2016 Save Our Seas Foundation's Marine Conservation Photography Grant, and received awards in the 2017 and 2018 Wildlife Photographer of the Year competition.

 Steven Bedard is bioGraphic’s Editor-in-Chief.
 A former field biologist who spent the early 90s chasing spotted owls and northern goshawks through the woods, he now tags along with scientists and writes and produces media about their work.
 Having written about archaeology, engineering, and astrophysics in the past, he’s found a much happier place covering the living world for bioGraphic.
 Follow him on Twitter @steventbedard.